Robertsmania/irefined/README.md

 5. Many of the features are disabled to start with, open the settings to turn them on.

 > [!TIP]
-> Make sure to start the iRacing UI with `iRefined` shortcut every time you open iRacing!
+> Make sure to start the iRacing UI with the `iRefined` shortcut every time you open iRacing!

 ## Common Issues